-You must provide documentary evidence to show that the child was in care immediately before the adoption, child arrangements order, or special guardianship order, along with a copy of the relevant order from the following list:
+You must provide documentary evidence to show that the child was in care immediately before the adoption, child arrangements order, or special guardianship order, along with a copy of the relevant order from the following list.

-- an adoption order made under the Adoption Act 1976 or Adoption and Children's Act 2002; or - a child arrangements order settling the arrangements around the person with whom the child is to live with under Section 8 of the Children Act 1989 (as amended by Section 12 of the Children and Families Act); or - a special guardianship order appointing one or more individuals to be a child's special guardian(s) under Section 14A of the Children Act 1989.
+- An adoption order made under the Adoption Act 1976 or Adoption and Children's Act 2002. - A child arrangements order settling the arrangements around the person with whom the child is to live with under section 8 of the Children Act 1989 (as amended by section 12 of the Children and Families Act) - A special guardianship order appointing one or more individuals to be a child's special guardian(s) under section 14A of the Children Act 1989

-Evidence required for a Children who have been in state care outside of England
+Evidence required for a child who has been in state care outside of England